 - the general economic climate;

 - the occupancy rates of the Properties;

-- rental rates on new or renewed leases:
+- rental rates on new or renewed leases;

 - tenant improvement and leasing costs incurred to obtain and retain tenants;

 - the extent of early lease terminations;

-- · operating expenses;
+- operating expenses;

 - cost of capital; and

 - the extent of acquisitions, development and sales of real estate.

 Any negative effects of the above key factors could potentially cause a deterioration in the Company's revenue and/or earnings.
-Such negative effects could include: (1) failure to renew or execute new leases with rental terms at or above the terms of in-place leases; and (3) tenant defaults.
+Such negative effects could include: (1) failure to renew or execute new leases as current leases expire; (2) failure to renew or execute new leases with rental terms at or above the terms of in-place leases; and (3) tenant defaults.